 About 10 minutes north of Lihue, you will find the 173ft waterfall.
 There is a lookout from the top, but the more adventurous travellers can venture to the bottom for a swim under the falls.
 From the lookout, jump the fence and when you reach the end of it, head down the trail.
 The path is steep and slippery, but ropes are set up to help you get down.
 If you’re a hiker, it won’t be a challenge.

 Poipu Beach – Ranked Kauai’s number 1 beach and for good reason.
 If you’re going to have a relaxing beach day, head to Poipu.
 You could check out Poipu’s Spouting Horn, an active blowhole or if you’re looking for an adventure packed day at Poipu beach, you can book snorkelling, scuba diving and zip lining tours.

 See more from Hawaii here.

-*This post contains affiliate links which means that – at zero cost to you – I might earn a commission if you buy something through that affiliate link.
+*This post on free things to do on Kauai contains affiliate links which means that – at zero cost to you – I might earn a commission if you buy something through that affiliate link.